jamesHargreaves12/Semtex/README.md

 ## Quick Start
 ### Make your code review's life easier
-Run the following command to split your changes in two: one half containing changes that affect runtime behavior, and another focused on improving code quality.
+Run the following command to split your staged changes in two: one half containing changes that affect runtime behavior, and another focused on improving code quality.
 ```sh
 semtex split